Eavesdropping in Semiquantum Key Distribution Protocol: Analysis of the Binary Symmetric Channels

-where $W$ is the initial state of the pair of qubits at Eve's hand. \begin{lemma} For the SIFT bits, the round trip channel from Alice to Bob and back to Alice is equivalent to a binary symmetric channel with error probability $2p(1-p)$. \end{lemma} \pf Since Bob is performing measurement after Eve's interaction represented by Equation~\eqref{u01p}, the communication from Alice to Bob and that from Bob to Alice happen through two separate binary symmetric channels with the same error probability $p$ cascaded to each other, as shown in Figure~\ref{bsc}.
-The first BSC corresponds to the transmission from Alice to Bob and the second one corresponds to the transmission from Bob to Alice.
+We analyze the SIFT bits and the CTRL bits separately. \begin{lemma} For the SIFT bits, the round trip channel from Alice to Bob and back to Alice is equivalent to a binary symmetric channel with error probability $2p(1-p)$. \end{lemma} \pf Refer to Figure~\ref{bsc}.
+The first BSC corresponds to the transmission from Alice to Bob and the second one corresponds to the transmission from Bob to Alice. {

-Consider one round-trip communication from Alice to Bob and then back to Alice.
+} Consider one round-trip communication from Alice to Bob and then back to Alice.
 If Alice sends 0, the error-path is either $0 \rightarrow 0 \rightarrow 1$ or $0 \rightarrow 1 \rightarrow 1$.
 The path is symmetric when Alice sends 1.
-Thus, the error-probability would be given by
+Thus, the error-probability would be given by $(1-p)p + p(1-p) = 2p(1-p)$.

 \begin{lemma} For the CTRL bits, the round trip channel from Alice to Bob to Alice is equivalent to a binary symmetric channel with error probability $2p(1-p)$. \end{lemma} \pf Without loss of generality, let us consider when Alice sends $0$.
 The case when Alice sends $1$ would be symmetric.